 5. Leverage Social Media to Connect and Engage

 Social media provides a platform for businesses to engage in conversations with potential consumers.
-Since social media popularity is sharply increasing every year, you need to include it in your lead generation efforts.
+Since social media popularity is sharply increasing yearly, you must include it in your lead generation efforts.

 Create business accounts on Facebook, Instagram, Twitter, LinkedIn, and YouTube.
 Regularly post content and engage with your audience.
-You can also leverage social media ads to bring targeted traffic to your website, which will result in quality leads.
+You can also leverage social media ads to bring targeted traffic to your website, resulting in quality leads.
 In this way, you can get to your prospects, no matter which platform they use.

 Once you have gained the audience’s attention, you can regularly engage with them with email marketing.
 If a person engages with your business, they will gradually start trusting you, making them more likely to buy from you in the future.